 When you are selling your home, pricing is the most important factor, followed by location and condition of the property.
 In recent years “marketing” became a buzz word in real estate.
 Marketing of course is important, but how important is marketing when selling your home?
-Here are some of our thoughts.
+Here are some of our thoughts about marketing your home.

 Marketing has many different definitions but in essence it is trying to find the right person with the right message.
 First there is marketing that realtors direct towards their audience, buyers and sellers of homes.
 Then there is the marketing of your home if you are selling it.
 Both types of marketing intertwine and we notice that the public does not always see the difference.